meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 - token metadata API: covers the ERC20 functions `name()`, `symbol()`, `decimals()`, `totalSupply()`
-- holdings API: covers the functions `balanceOf(...)` via on-ledger read from validator node hosting the invstors parties
+- holdings API: covers the functions `balanceOf(...)` via on-ledger read from validator node hosting the investors parties
 - transfer instruction API: covers the function `transfer(...)` for transactions doing a single transfer
 - allocation APIs: cover the the atomic execution of multiple `transfer(..)` function calls in the same transaction.
 They thus provide fine-grained control over `approve(...)` and `allowance(...)` for settlement.